 Antigua

-Antigua was undoubtably my favourite place in Guatemala – I can’t recommend it highly enough.
+Antigua was undoubtably my favourite place in Guatemala.
+I really can’t recommend it highly enough.
 Antigua is a UNESCO World Heritage Site that’s known for it’s volcanic landscapes, Spanish Baroque-influenced architecture and cobble-stoned streets.
 Filled with rich history, artisan markets, colonial-era colourful buildings and a fun food/bar scene, there’s a lot to do in Antigua.
-If you venture just outside of the city, you’ll find a number of different adventure activities like volcano hiking.
+A short drive away from Antigua, are a number of incredible volcano hiking opportunities too!
+This will always be one of the most magical places I’ve ever visited.

-We arrived early from Lake Atitlán and headed to our hostel.
-We spent our week in Antigua hiking Volcano Acatenango, roasting marshmallows on Volcano Pacaya, taking Spanish lessons, local cooking classes, enjoying the nightlife and exploring the cobblestoned, colourful streets that make up this beautiful city.
+We spent a week exploring all the wonderful things Antigua had to offer!
+From hiking Volcano Acatenango, roasting marshmallows on Volcano Pacaya, taking Spanish lessons, local cooking classes, enjoying the nightlife and exploring the cobblestoned, colourful streets that make up this beautiful city.
 This charming city is a must-do when in Guatemala and is one I’ll definitely be going back to again.

 I have a guide on the best things to do in Antigua that goes into this city in more depth.